serokell/blog-posts/Alex and Happy Part 2/article.md

 }
 ```

-Happy has a similar structure to Alex, where we insert Haskell definitions at the top and the bottom of the file, with the parser definition in the middle.
+Happy files have a similar structure to Alex files, where we insert Haskell definitions at the top and the bottom of the file, with the parser definition in the middle.
 Likewise, anything between `{` and `}` is going to be inlined as well.

 Let's quickly visit each part of this file, from top to bottom.